sculptor body

 Burr Details

 While we’re at it, let’s dive a bit deeper into the burrs themselves.
-I opened the grinder up and found a well-engineered burr chamber with some innovative ideas I haven’t seen before.
+I opened the grinder up and found a well-engineered burr chamber that appeared to have only tiny amounts of build-up in spite of testing with several kilos of coffee.
+There aren’t a lot of nooks and crannies where microfine can build up.
+This is great news.
+You won’t have to clean this grinder very often.

 The calibration system is neat and intuitive to use.